virot/powershellYK/Documentation/Commands/Get-YubikeyOATHAccount.md

 IsValidNameLength : True
 ```

-Lists all TOTP credentials registered on the Yubikey
+Lists all TOTP Account registered on the Yubikey

 ## PARAMETERS